seleznevatatv/BRIL_ITsim/README.md

 ./runSim.sh PU NEVENTS JOBID
 ```

 The first one is the PU you want to run and any number can be specified, the second one is the number of events and the third one is a jobid (irrelevant for this case but important in batch mode) - please always provide all three.
 For now you can set the jobid to 0.
-This runs all three steps of the `runTheMatrix.py` command in a single process and in addition slims the output *step3.root* file down to only contain pixel relevant collections.
+This runs all three steps of the `runTheMatrix.py` command in a single process and in addition slims the output `step3.root` file down to only contain pixel relevant collections.
 The resulting output file is called `step3_pixel_PU_${PU}.${JOBID}.root` where ${PU} and ${JOBID} are replaced with your command line arguments.
 This is the file we will use as input to the ITclusterAnalyzer later.

-#### Running simulations on CERN HT Condor batch service
+#### Running simulations on CERN HT Condor batch service (recommended)

 Before you do anything, first read the HT Condor [guide](http://batchdocs.web.cern.ch/batchdocs/tutorial/introduction.html) including chapter 3.